alexthemaster/sharex-server/README.md

 -   Filenames are generated as: `${nanoid(this.filenameLength)}.{ext}` where `ext` is the uploaded file's original extension.
 -   A collision safeguard checks whether a file with the generated name already exists and regenerates once if necessary.
 The probability of collision is [extremely low](https://zelark.github.io/nano-id-cc/) with `nanoid`.

 ---

-## 🔐 Security considerations

--   The upload endpoint is protected only by the `x-password` header; ensure this password is kept secret and that access is restricted by firewall or reverse proxy as needed.
--   Consider running the server behind HTTPS (reverse proxy like Nginx, Caddy, or a cloud load balancer) to protect the password in transit.
--   Be mindful that the server will serve any file present in the `savePath`; do not use a directory that contains sensitive files.

----

-## 🛠️ Troubleshooting & notes

--   The code sets `this.#fsPath = join("./", this.savePath)`.
-If you encounter path problems on Windows, set `savePath` to an absolute Windows path (e.g. `C:\data\uploads`).
--   Ensure the Node process has permission to create and write to `savePath`.

----